MooersLab/pymolshortcuts/README.md

 }
 ```

-The Google Scholar genearted ENDNOTE file (scholar.enw) is above with the other files.
+The Google Scholar generated ENDNOTE file (scholar. new) is above with the other files.

 # Quick overview
 To get a quick overview of this project, scroll down through this README.md file and watch the animations.
-To learn more,  see the pdfs of in the slideshow folder:
+To learn more,  see the PDFs in the slideshow folder:

-- *mooers23jul2019ACAPyMOLshortcuts.pdf* (20 minute talk at the American Crystallographic Association annual meeting in Covington, KY)
+- *mooers23jul2019ACAPyMOLshortcuts.pdf* (20-minute talk at the American Crystallographic Association annual meeting in Covington, KY)
-- *mooers18oct2019RNAcornbeltPyMOLShortcuts4RNA.pdf* (9 minute talk at the Cornbelt RNA meeting at the U of Missouri in Columbia, Missouri)
+- *mooers18oct2019RNAcornbeltPyMOLShortcuts4RNA.pdf* (9-minute talk at the Cornbelt RNA meeting at the U of Missouri in Columbia, Missouri)
-- *mooers26Oct2019SWTCCPyMOLshortcuts.pdf* (20 minute talk, Southwest Theoretical and Computational Chemistry (SWTCC) annual meeting at the U of Oklahoma in Norman, OK)
+- *mooers26Oct2019SWTCCPyMOLshortcuts.pdf* (20-minute talk, Southwest Theoretical and Computational Chemistry (SWTCC) annual meeting at the U of Oklahoma in Norman, OK)

 The animation below demonstrates the photorealistic effect from the ambient occlusion shortcut applied to a protein by entering two letters, **AO**.
 This shortcut executes 16 lines of code with the entry of two letters!